 The Munich Massacre — September 5, 1972.
 PLO-affiliated Black September operatives broke into the Olympic Village in Munich, murdering two Israeli athletes immediately and taking nine more hostage.
 All nine were subsequently killed in a botched rescue attempt.
 Eleven Israeli athletes and coaches died in total, in front of a global television audience of hundreds of millions.
 Black September operated with PLO leadership's knowledge; its operational commander, Abu Iyad, was a senior Fatah official.
 The world watched Jewish athletes die at the Olympics — 27 years after the Holocaust.

-Munich massacre memorial
+Munich massacre terrorists on balcony

 The Coastal Road Massacre — March 1978.
 Eleven Fatah terrorists — Arafat's own organization — landed on an Israeli beach, murdered an American nature photographer, hijacked a bus, and opened fire on civilian cars along Israel's main coastal highway.
 In total, 38 Israeli civilians were murdered, including 13 children.
 It remains one of the deadliest terrorist attacks in Israeli history.
 Arafat's Fatah carried it out directly.
 It was not a rogue operation; it was PLO policy in action.